Ulladulla, New South Wales: Ulladulla Harbour

-Ulladulla Harbour is a minor port administered by Land and Property Management Authority.
+Ulladulla Harbour is a minor port administered by the Land & Property Management Authority.

 The first white Settler was Rev Thomas Kendall in 1828 who started cedar cutting at Narrawallee Creek in Yatte Yattah.

 A wooden jetty was built in 1859 so as to retain the services of the Illawarra Steam Navigation Company; the company had informed the farmers that would not call again at Ulladulla unless better mooring facilities were provided.
 After seven years the jetty was replaced by a stone pier built by the government on the natural reef.
 The company built a store on the harbour foreshores for the receiving of produce for shipment to and from Sydney.
 There was a weekly cargo service to Ulladulla until the mid-1950s.
 In 1873, a lighthouse was constructed on the harbour breakwater, and it was known at the time as the Ulladulla Lighthouse.
 It was relocated in 1889 to Warden Head, south of the harbour, where it is still active.

 During the mid-1890s, a 4 ft (1220 mm) gauge tramway was laid out to the end of the main stone wharf.
 Manpower and horses were used to move the low wagons.
 During the period 1910–11, a double line of track was laid to the end of the pier.
 Public Works Department records disclose maintenance of track and repair of wagons at least to 1947–48.
 Almost all trace of the line had gone by 1991.

 The harbour is the home port of the largest commercial fishing fleet on the South Coast of New South Wales.

 Blessing of the Fleet festival

 The Blessing of the Fleet festival has been held regularly at Easter since 1956.
 This is a centuries-old tradition which originated in Sicily, Italy, and has been continued by the area's descendants of the original Italian immigrant fishing community.

 A significant element of the festival is the religious Blessing of the Fleet ceremony held at Ulladulla Harbour on Easter Sunday.
 The festivities conclude with fireworks display, over the harbour on Easter Sunday and the Harbour Markets on Easter Monday.

-Although the accompanying celebration was canceled due to a sharp rise in the public liability premium in 2004 and 2005, the ceremony returned in 2008.
+Although the accompanying celebration was cancelled due to a sharp rise in the public liability premium in 2004 and 2005, the ceremony returned in 2008.
+It was cancelled in 2020 and 2021 due to the COVID-19 pandemic, and in 2022 it returned but under COVID restrictions.

 Public transport

 Premier Motor Service operate two daily service in each direction between Sydney and Eden as well as two services from Bomaderry railway station that connect with NSW TrainLink services.

 Ulladulla Buslines provides local bus services on weekdays with a reduced service on Saturdays.
 Three routes operate from Ulladulla.
 Routes 740 and 740V run from Burrill Lake to Milton via Kings Point, Ulladulla, Mollymook and Narrawallee.
-Route 741 runs at a lesser frequency on weekdays only from Ulladulla to Kiola via Burrill Lake, Tabourie, Termeil and Bawley Point.
+Route 741 runs at a lesser frequency on weekdays only from Ulladulla to Kiola via Burrill Lake, Tabourie Lake, Termeil and Bawley Point.
 Taxis and private hire cars are also available for transport throughout the district.